Vitali-UK/Vitali-UK/README.md

 - 👋 Hi, I’m Vitali
 - I’m interested in Web development,System design and cloud overlayer.
-- I work with .Net,C#.
+- I work with .Net,C# and Linux.

 <!---
 Vitali-UK/Vitali-UK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.